 - Avoid non-essential travel.

-- If you arent feeling well (even if its mild), stay home, rest and hydrate.
+- If you are not feeling well (even if its mild), stay home, rest and hydrate.

 - Ensure you’re getting proper nutrition and maintain any exercise schedule as prescribed or recommended by this office as you are able.